bbglab/oncodrive3d/tools/preprocessing/README.md

 After running the tools and predicting the missing structures using the nf-core/proteinfold pipeline, rerun `oncodrive3d build-datasets --mane_only --custom_mane_pdb_dir ... --custom_mane_metadata_path ...` to inject the curated bundle into the final MANE-only datasets.

-_Notes:_
+> [!NOTE]
-- _Both scripts reach external services, so they must run from an environment with internet access._
+> Both scripts reach external services, so they must run from an environment with internet access.

 ## Tool overview